 Meet One Tribe

 In 2007, the time was right and Melissa started banging on buckets and playing with shakers around the campfire of Raleigh’s Sacred Fire Community.
 It wasn’t long before she discovered the Raleigh Drum Circle and then the rhythms of West Africa.
-She’s been blessed to study with Greg Whitt, Ronnie Pulley, Bountourabi Leftwich, Khalid Saleem, and Nansady Keita, to name a few, plus the talented instructors at the annual West African Drum and Dance Camp in the NC mountains.
+She’s been blessed to study with Greg Whitt, Ronnie Pulley, Bountourabi Leftwich, Khalid Saleem, Nansady Keita, and Bolokada Conde, to name a few, plus the talented instructors at the annual West African Drum and Dance Camp in the NC mountains.
 In May 2011 she attended classes with Mamady Keita & Famoudou Konate during the Grandmasters Tour in Atlanta, and in February 2012 the Drum Circle Facilitator’s Guild (DCFG) conference.

 Tony Griffin has always “banged on things” (coffee cans, ottomans, dashboards, school desks, plastic buckets, etc.), but it wasn’t until 2007 that he actually bought his first drum.
 Never having been to a drum circle and wanting a drum of his own, he was for some reason drawn to a particular craigslist ad.
 It turned out that ad was posted by the founder of the Raleigh Drum Circle (RDC), Greg Whitt.
 A relationship was formed that changed Tony’s interests and would shape his drumming future.